Sibul-Ali/LandT-EduTech-Assignment-1st/README.md

 ## 📑 Task List
 1.**Product Exploring**
-   - "Exploring innovative products and ideas—stay tuned for exciting discoveries!"
+   - Exploring innovative products and ideas—stay tuned for exciting discoveries!

 2. **Complex Problem Table**
    - A structured analysis of complex engineering problems and their solutions.